czyt1988/SARibbon/readme.md

 pannel1->addLargeAction(actSave);
 ```

-The above operation adds a button, and the effect is shown in the following figure:
+The above operation adds a button, and the effect is shown in the figure below:

 ![](./doc/pic/add-large-action.png)

-You can also directly new out of `SARibbonCategory` and add it to pannel, and the following code will look the same as the one above:
+Users can also directly create a SARibbonCategory and add it to the pannel.
+The following code has the same effect as the one above:

 ```cpp
 SARibbonCategory* categoryMain = new SARibbonCategory(tr("Main"));